ludicast/angular-rails/README.md

     PhotoGalleryCtrl.$inject = ['$route', '$xhr']

-This is pretty much an adaption of the routing code at a demo of [https://github.com/centresource/angularjs_rails_demo](angular with Rails).
+This is pretty much an adaption of the routing code at a demo by [https://github.com/centresource/angularjs\_rails\_demo](Daniel Nelson).

 ## Example Usage